Cecil County Assault Lawyer

 The law defines second-degree assault as intentionally creating a reasonable apprehension of bodily harm in a victim.
 In order to qualify as second-degree assault, the victim’s fear must be reasonable, and the threat of harm must involve more than mere words.

 If the prosecution obtains a conviction against the accused for second-degree assault, the maximum sentence which a judge can impose is ten years of incarceration and/or a maximum fine of $2,500.
 This potential fine may double if the accused assaulted a police officer, parole agent, probation agent, or other law enforcement officer in the scope of their employment.
-A Cecil County assault lawyer can review the circumstances of a second-degree assault charge and help the accused weigh their legal options.
+A Cecil County assault attorney can review the circumstances of a second-degree assault charge and help the accused weigh their legal options.

 Potential Defenses to an Assault Charge

-Individuals charged with assault may be able to argue a legal defense.
+As a Cecil County attorney can further explain, individuals charged with assault may be able to argue a legal defense.
 For example, the accused may allege that they acted in self-defense.
 They may also allege that they were not the initial aggressor in the altercation.